silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 ## Default Admin

-When a new silverstripe site is created for the first time, it may be necessary to create a default admin to provide CMS access for the first time.
+When a new SilverStripe site is created for the first time, it may be necessary to create a default admin to provide CMS access for the first time.
 SilverStripe provides a default admin configuration system, which allows a username and password to be configured for a single special user outside of the normal membership system.